She walked up to us with a serious battle-worn look on her face.

 What she was saying only made me cry harder.
 All I wanted was for our crew to be back to the way it was, but it would never be the same again, and coming to terms with that was the hardest thing to get over.
 She held me in her arms until I stopped crying and I wiped away my tears again.

 I noticed I was still wearing Tammy's hair on my pinky.
 I stared at it because it was glowing steadily like she was around and had activated it.
 Then I remembered what she gave me right before she died.

 "Is that Tammy's hair that's glowing?" she asked me, noticing the glow as well.

 Rei's apprehensive voice coming from the intercom cut me off, "Guys… we're receiving a message… I think you should get up here."

-Her tone made us quickly jump up and run to the flight deck.
-She was sitting in the pilot's seat when Kiko asked, "Who's it from?"
+Rei was sitting in the pilot's seat when Kiko asked, "Who's it from?"

-"You're not gonna like it." she said opening up some holograms to relay the message.
+"You're not gonna like it," she said opening up some holograms to relay the message.

 A voice none of us wanted to hear, gave us a taunting message, "It seems you were able to obtain the last and final stone after an amusing display of your… talents…" Ozias', gruff, menacing voice echoed through the flight deck intercom.
-"Now we both have two of the four Vo stones but there can only be one winner."
+"Now we both have two of the four Vo stones, but there can only be one winner."
 I hated his blood-curdling voice.
-"Let's finish this race once and for all.
+"Let us finish this race once and for all.
 Bring your two stones to Dezner and we'll see who gets to walk away with them…" he chuckled.
 "See you there…" click.
 The intercom turned off.